#show option;;

 Introduction

 An option value wraps another value or contains nothing if there isn't anything to wrap.
-The predefined type option represents such values.
+The predefined variant type option represents such values.

 # #show option;;